i1mT/gitf/README.md

 ## Usage
 ### Step 1
-Create `gitf.config.json` and config your commands like:
+Create `gitf.config.json` and configurate your commands like:
 ```json
 {
   "before": {